Many people have been asking questions about hot rolled VS cold rolled steel. There are pros and cons to each. Read more about them in this article.

 The main advantage of hot-rolled steel over other types is that it has a lower carbon content than cold-rolled steel.

 Cold Rolled Steel is the most common form of steel in the world.
 It is produced by passing an electric current through a steel coil to reduce the thickness of its outer layer.
 The process decreases the risk of cracks and increases its strength.

 How do Hot Rolled and Cold Rolled Steel Differ?

 Metal alloys have iron and carbon.
 It can be classified according to the process used to manufacture it.
 The two most common types are hot-rolled and cold-rolled steel.
-This section tackles more about hot rolled VS cold rolled steel.
+This section tackles more about hot-rolled VS cold rolled steel.

 Hot-rolled steel is a type of steel that has been heated to a high temperature, then rapidly cooled to form the desired shape.
-Hot-rolled steel is used in most structural applications where strength and durability are important.
+Hot-rolled steel is used in most structural applications where strength and durability are essential.

 This type of steel is usually produced by heating it until it becomes liquid, then rolling it out into a thin sheet.

 Cold Rolled Steel is steel passed through rollers at room temperature.
 Cold-rolled steel is used in applications where strength and durability are less critical than hot-rolled steel.